popgenome/Writing2023Spring/README.md

 # Scientific Writing in 2023 Spring Semester
 *Scientific Writing* is a course for graduate students to learn reading literature and writing scientific reviews.
-It teaches a fundamental skill in **scientific reading, presentation and wwriting**, which serves as the basis in their future research life.
+It teaches fundamental skills in **scientific reading, presentation and writing**, which serves as the basis in their future research life.

 # Contents
 1. Introduction